dstat Command Explained: Unified System Stats in Real Time

 - Virtualization/cloud: Works on bare metal, VMs, VPS (order a VPS!), Docker, and even Raspberry Pi.

-Step-by-Step Guide: Getting dstat
+Step-by-Step Guide: Getting dstat Running in Seconds

 - Install

-sudo apt update && sudo apt install dstat
+sudo apt update && sudo apt install dstat - RHEL/CentOS/Fedora:

-sudo yum install dstat
+sudo yum install dstatorsudo dnf install dstat - macOS (Homebrew):

-- Other: Check GitHub for source or more packages.
+brew install dstat - Other: Check GitHub for source or more packages.

 - Debian/Ubuntu: